jiexiqu/ab_testing_userflow/README.md

 Next, we analyzed the data in regards to the evaluation metrics.
 We want to check to see if the observered difference between the control and experiment group is statistically significant and pratically significant.
 We tested the evaluation metric hypotheses using two proportion z-test.
 Again, we tried both of the following approaches to test for statistical significance:
 1. Computed the respective confidence interval around the observed difference between the conversion metrics, if the CI does not contain 0, it is statistically significant. (used 95% confidence)
 2. Computed the p-value and compare to alpha = 0.05.
 If p-value < alpha, we can reject the null hypothesis, which indicates there is a statistical significance for the difference between the control and experiment group.

-The hypotheses for both evaluation metrics are:
+The hypothesis for Gross Conversion is:
         - H<sub>0</sub>: GC<sub>control</sub> = GC<sub>treatment</sub>
         - H<sub>a</sub>: GC<sub>control</sub> ≠ GC<sub>treatment</sub>

+The hypothesis for Net Conversion is:
         - H<sub>0</sub>: NC<sub>control</sub> = NC<sub>treatment</sub>
         - H<sub>a</sub>: NC<sub>control</sub> ≠ NC<sub>treatment</sub>